 With the pace of change increasing and the average company lifespan shortening, many companies are simply not in a position to succeed.
 The erratic nature of the market and emerging disruptive technologies have changed the way companies must operate.
 So, how do you survive and flourish?

 Arena argues that HR can no longer simply implement “one size fits all” approaches to organizational change.
 Any new initiatives must be able to impact results both today and tomorrow.
-To do this, HR must ensure new methodologies, tools, and strategies are adaptive.
+To do this, HR must ensure new principles, tools, and strategies are adaptive.
 It’s simply not enough to implement new technologies on top of outdated business models – there must be an effective synergy between the two.
 Without an adaptive organizational model, companies will never become agile enough to navigate the world today.

 What is adaptive space and how does it fit in an organization?